-At The Miami Institute of Urogynecology and Minimally Invasive Surgery, Dr. Khamvongsa offers advanced colposcopy using the DYSISⓇ Colposcope — an innovative system that incorporates high-resolution digital tools with traditional colposcopy methods.
+At The Miami Institute for Women's Health, Dr. Khamvongsa offers advanced colposcopy using the DYSISⓇ Colposcope — an innovative system that incorporates high-resolution digital tools with traditional colposcopy methods.
 The system gathers a live image of the targeted tissue, then overlays a patented DYSISmap to identify areas of concern.

 During your appointment, Dr. Khamvongsa applies a special liquid to your cervix.
 This liquid causes a whitening effect in abnormal cells.
 Next, he gathers the imaging of the tissue.
 When the mapping software scans those images, it highlights areas with abnormal cells.